mckravchyk/shocut/docs/api/structures/shortcut.md

 - `string` values are simplified to an array of 1 if the option accepts an array
 - Unset booleans are simplified to `false`
 - Unset / `false` arrays are simplified to an empty array `[]`
-- If `key` is a single character it is transformed to upper case
+- `key` is always uppercase if it is a single character
+- Modifier names in `mod` are always lowercase

 ## `mod` string[]